andy-agyeiDwumah-hybytes/capstone_project/README.md

 - **User Authentication**: Sign up, log in, and log out functionality with persistent sessions.
 - **Search Words**: Search for specific words and retrieve detailed information.

-- **Currently working on making the website responsive and adding improved form validation for user authentication.**

 ## The User Interface 🔍

 ### Home page: